jpgasore/powerplant-challenge/README.md

   - controllers
   - Models

 The services are implemented in startup.cs and the entry of the program is program.cs The configuration of the port 8888 is launchSettings.json

 For testing I lunch postman(after launching app to listen to 8888 port) at http:://localhost:8888/api/productionplan/payload

 Processing :

 I get the tree resources json files and for each one I convert it into named object.
 In this way, I can process easily the power calculation .
 Note : I dind't understand how to set the merit order and sum the produced power of all powerplant.

+After process I convert the the object to be returned into json object.
+I also used log4net to logs the run-time errors and informations messages.